Protector Shoal: Composition

 Protector Shoal has erupted rhyolite or rhyodacite, with andesite inclusions.
 This is the only known occurrence of rhyolite in the South Sandwich Islands.
 Phenocrysts include amphibole, augite, diopside, ilmenite, orthopyroxene, plagioclase, quartz and titanium-containing magnetite.
 The rocks define a potassium-poor tholeiitic suite, common on the South Sandwich Islands.

 Pumices dredged from the southern flank of Protector Shoal appear to fall into four distinct groups, based on trace element composition, which do not appear to be derived from each other.
 They may have all formed through partial melting or fractional crystallization of crustal rocks underlying Protector Shoal.
 The crustal rocks are most likely the product of island arc volcanism rather than spreading at the Scotia Ridge, although the latter possibility cannot be ruled out.
 Melts derived from subducted sediments played no role in the formation of Protector Shoal magmas.

 Climate and ecology

 The climate in the region is polar, with frequent snow and storms; mean annual temperatures hover around 0 C. Fishery takes place around the Protector Seamounts, but has been restricted by the 2012 establishment of the South Georgia and South Sandwich Islands marine protected area and as of 2022 by a Benthic Closed Area that disallows all bottom fishing.

 Quest, Scoresby and Protector Shoal have been investigated during dives.
 Bryozoans, crinoids, various species of octocorals, serpulid worms, sponges and starfish colonize exposed rocks.
-Anemones, brittle stars and some sponges live on top or inside of other animals.
+Sea anemones, brittle stars and some sponges live on top or inside of other animals.
 Holothurians, rattails, sea urchins, shrimps and spider crabs complete the fauna.
 Above 66 m depth macroalgae form dense stands on Protector Shoal.